fbpx

 Image of a blue square plate with heaping piles of Hawaiian food on top.

-My photo does not do the food justice.
+My photo does not show justice to the food.
 Photo credit: Marcie Cheung

 Green Salad

-They had a fairly generic garden salad with a choice of several salad dressing options already packed in little containers.
+They had a fairly generic green or mixed green salad with several salad dressing options already packed in little containers.

 Coconut Roll